If you’re looking for guidelines about KNEC bridging courses, then you have come to the right place.

-Colleges have their KNEC bridging courses intakes at the beginning of the year – in the months of January and February.
+Colleges have their KNEC bridging courses intakes mostly at the beginning of the year though some have continuous intakes.

 Institutions offering KNEC bridging courses in Kenya

-You can enroll for KNEC –examined bridging courses in these institutions:
+You can enroll for bridging courses in these institutions for specific courses:

 Does KMTC offer bridging courses?

 No, KMTC doesn’t offer KNEC bridging courses through there was a time the college was offering internally-examined bridging courses in Chemistry, Math, Biology, and Physics.

 These KMTC bridging courses aimed at helping applicants who didn’t achieve the minimum entry grades qualify for their favorite courses at KMTC.

 The college stopped the bridging courses immediately the government started tightening the controls around admissions into KMTC and other higher education programs in Kenya.

 A bridging course can help you stand a better chance of gaining direct entry into your dream course.

 But unlike in the past days, it might not be beneficial outside gaining entry into your course (Diploma or Degree) as the government is very strict when it comes to some programmes.